stefanocoretta/phd-dissertation/docs/08_eng-ve-meta.md

 The following is the summary of the meta-analytical model (as output by `summary()` function).
 The population-level effects are the ones of interest.
-\@ref(fig:intervals-plot) is a visual aid to the summary, and shows a variety of credible intervals of the estimates from the model.
+Figure \@ref(fig:intervals-plot) is a visual aid to the summary, and shows a variety of credible intervals of the estimates from the model.
 The blue-coloured bars represent (from darker to lighter blue) the 50%, 80%, and 95% credible intervals (CIs).
 The black lines are the 66% (thick) and 98% (thin) CIs.